If you need support outside of event day hours, please contact the Events Team at firstname.lastname@example.org.

 During a video session (keynote presentation and panel), simply watch as if you are watching TV at home.
 You can comment in the chat box to interact with other students watching.

-During an interactive session (employer booths and discussion rooms), you can ask the employers questions both via the chat box or on screen with your camera.
+During an interactive session (employer booths), you can ask the employers questions both via the chat box or on screen with your camera.
 Refer to the platform support page for detailed instructions on how to do this.

 Do I have to have my camera on?

-No, you do not have to have your camera on.
+It is recommended to turn your camera on to get the most out of your interactions, however, it is not compulsory.
 When you join a session, you'll automatically join as a viewer in the audience.
 You will only pop up on screen with your camera on if the employer allows and you have accepted their invitation to do so.

 Can I talk to an employer privately?